khamitov527/sponsor-sniper/backend/README.md

    ```
 4. Edit the `.env` file and replace `your_deepseek_api_key_here` with your actual API key

-## Machine Learning Classifier (Legacy)

-The system can still use a transformer-based text classification model as a fallback:

-- **Base Model**: DistilBERT (a lighter, faster version of BERT)
-- **Classification**: Binary classification (sponsor vs. non-sponsor)
+## Fallback Heuristic Approach

-- **Fallback Mechanism**: When the DeepSeek API is not available or during development, the system falls back to a keyword-based heuristic approach.
+When the DeepSeek API is not available or fails, the system uses a keyword-based approach as a fallback mechanism:

-### Fallback Heuristic Approach

-The current implementation uses a keyword-based approach as a fallback mechanism:

 1. The system looks for sponsor-related keywords in the text (e.g., "sponsor", "promo code", "discount", etc.).
 2. The probability of a segment being sponsor content is calculated based on the density of these keywords.
 3. Segments with a probability above a threshold are classified as sponsor content.

-### Future Improvements

-The classifier will be improved in the following ways:

-1. **Fine-tuning**: The model will be fine-tuned on a labeled dataset of sponsor segments from real YouTube videos.
-2. **Contextual Understanding**: The model will learn to identify sponsor content based on contextual clues, not just keywords.
-3. **Temporal Information**: The classification will incorporate temporal features of the video to improve accuracy.

 ## Setup and Running